kyverno/website/content/en/docs/Writing policies/variables.md

 ---
 title: Variables
 description: >
-    Data-driven policies for reuse and intelligent decision making
+  Defining and using variables in policies from multiple sources.
-weight: 70
+weight: 90
 ---

 Variables make policies smarter and reusable by enabling references to data in the policy definition, the [admission review request](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response), and external data sources like ConfigMaps, the Kubernetes API Server, and even OCI image registries.